 The 341st Missile Wing operates Minuteman III missiles which provide the critical component of America's on-alert strategic forces.
-The wing also hosts a mission partner, the 40th Helicopter Sqaudron, that operates 8 UH-1N "Huey" helicopters throughout a 13,800 square-mile missile complex.
+The wing also hosts a mission partner, the 40th Helicopter Squadron that operates 8 UH-1N "Huey" helicopters throughout a 13,800 square-mile missile complex.
 The helicopters are used as a force-multiplier in day-to-day security of the missile complex.

 The 341st Missile Wing's history dates back to Sept.
 15, 1942, when it was activated as the 341st Bombardment Group.
-Following a period of redesignation and inactivation, the unit activated as the 341st Strategic Missile Wing at Malmstrom AFB, Montana, under Strategic Air Command.
+Following a period of re-designation and inactivation, the unit activated as the 341st Strategic Missile Wing at Malmstrom AFB, Montana, under Strategic Air Command.

 Minuteman II.
-This replacement program included the creation of a fourth strategic missile squadron at Malmstrom, the 564th.
+This replacement program included the creation of a fourth SMS at Malmstrom, the 564th SMS.
 Construction on the 564th SMS began in March 1965.
-The fourth squadron gave the 341st a total strength of 200 missiles spread throughout a 13,800-square mile complex, making it the largest missile complex in the world.
+The fourth squadron gave the 341st Missile Wing a total strength of 200 missiles spread throughout a 13,800-square mile complex, making it the largest missile complex in the world.
 It covered nine Montana counties (Cascade, Choteau, Fergus, Judith Basin, Lewis and Clark, Pondera, Teton, Toole and Wheatland).
 The upgrade of the wing's Minuteman IIs began in August 1967 and ended in May 1969.

 In January 1975, the 564th SMS began replacing its 50 Minuteman IIs with the newer Minuteman III missiles, which were declared operational in July 1975.
 For years, Malmstrom had the unique distinction of being the only base to operate Minuteman II and III systems simultaneously.

 On July 31, 1991, George H.W.
 Bush and Boris Yeltsin signed the Strategic Arms Reduction Treaty, concluding almost ten years of strategic disarmament talks between the United States and the Soviet Union.
-President Bush announced a force drawdown in September 1991, and for the first time since 1962, all of the 341st's 150 Minuteman II missiles stood down.
+President Bush announced a force drawdown in September 1991, and for the first time since 1962, all of the 341st Missile Wing’s 150 Minuteman II missiles stood down.
 Only the 564th Missile Squadron and its 50 Minuteman III missiles remained on alert.

-On July 1, 2008, the wing returned to its previous designation as the 341st Missile Wing and in August 2008 officially inactivated the 564th Missile Squadron bringing the number of missile squadrons down to three.
+On July 1, 2008, the wing returned to its previous designation as the 341st Missile Wing and in August 2008, officially inactivated the 564th Missile Squadron bringing the number of missile squadrons down to three.

-The 341st Missile Wing operates, maintains and secures Minuteman III missiles, providing strategic deterrence for the nation as the wing has continuously done since 1962 - remaining America's "Ace in the Hole."
+The 341st Missile Wing currently operates, maintains and secures Minuteman III missiles, providing strategic deterrence for the nation as the wing has continuously done since 1962 - remaining America's "Ace in the Hole."